 Char vs Varchar Mysql

-In general, it is recommended to use VARCHAR instead of CHAR as it is more flexible and efficient in terms of storage.
+In general, it is advised to utilize VARCHAR rather than CHAR because it is more adaptable and storage-efficient.

 Conclusion

-Q1: What is the difference between CHAR and VARCHAR data types?
+1. What is the primary distinction between CHAR and VARCHAR data types in SQL?